 The issues of the American people today are becoming, more and more, bread on the table, meat on the table, conditions of life, safety in the school, a real education, not having a support group in place of a teacher.
 Less Ritalin and more knowledge.
 Those are the real issues, where people are rejecting, in the collapse of this self-discredited system, this self-discredited culture of the past 30 years, people are saying, "I would rather live, than be politically correct.
-I would rather have my children eat, than be politically correct.
 I would rather have my children not stupid, than politically correct."
 Reality is asserting itself.